rigelrozanski/parsnip/design/brainstorming.md

    - variables need to be able to "reach" into each bracket to gain the surrounding destination channels from outside each bracket.
    - have a "suck in" function to take on the brackets outer channels?
+   - at parse time, brackets should just be "tacked-on" to the inward variable, so the inward variable then knows "I have a [bracket] * to my right"

 DO NOT use [start] and [end] operators. just have nil operators, if a variable has 2 nil operators, conclude the calculation.